Send the link below via email or IMCopy

 Transcript of The Sepik River Tribe

-Many variations among villages along the Sepik River - art and trade
+Many variations among villages along the Sepik River - there are more than 1000 indigenous ethnic groups and over 250 different languages spoken

 Head Hunting and Cannibalism